leonvanbokhorst/master-lonn-iracing-s1-2026/weeks/week02/README.md

 2.  **Brake Bias Check:** Test if the "pointy" 56% BB (which was too much for Jefferson) works here to help rotate the car on the hills, or if stability (57%) is king.
 3.  **Details & Precision:** Since the track is known, skip the "learning" phase and go straight to refining lines and exit speeds.

+Main goal: Finish every race feeling slightly bored, because I kept **reading the room**, waited one beat longer than instinct wanted, and **let consistency do the killing**.

 ## Events

 | #   | Date       | Type | Laps | Best     | σ     | Notes                                                       | Details                           |